ElapidaeRae/ChemWeb/Document/analysis.typ

 #pagebreak()
 = Analysis

+// TODO: Make UI Mockups

 == Introduction
 ChemWeb is a website that allows users to create and share methods for chemical reactions.
+It is designed to be a community-driven platform that allows users to share their knowledge and expertise with others.
+It provides a centralised source utilising a database to store methods and user accounts.

 == Description
 A website that can keep track of the ingredients and processes needed for a reaction, as written by a user of the platform.

-An inspiration for this project were websites like Thingiverse, Instructables and Thangs; websites that allow users to share their creations with the world.
-These websites allow their users to upload and share the things that they have designed such as `.stl` files, 3d models or instructions for other people to use and learn from.
+Some inspirations for this project were websites like Thingiverse, Instructables and Thangs; allowing users to share their creations with the world, be they `.stl` files, 3d models or instructions for other people to use and learn from.

 #figure(
   image("Thingiverse.png", width: 90%),
   caption: [Thingiverse],
 )

-Like Thingiverse for chemistry, allowing users to save and share methods for various reactions and syntheses.
-ChemWeb aims to cultivate a community of users that would allow methods to be improved over time with constant iteration.
+Like Thingiverse for chemistry, allowing users to save and share methods for various reactions and syntheses, ChemWeb aims to cultivate a community of users that would allow methods to be improved over time with constant iteration.

 No similar website seems to exist to fit this specific niche.
 ChemWeb provides a novel solution to a hitherto untouched problem, creating a central repository for methods to create chemicals.